 Each board member serves a four-year term, and together, they are responsible for establishing the district's goals and policies and are the governing body on adoption of school budgets and all fiscal matters.
 It's the job of the superintendent, who represents the board, and the district staff to carry out the board's wishes.

 The board welcomes and encourages public participation during its meetings.
 Members believe that good schools and the community nourish each other and that active citizen interest guarantees the excellence of public schools.

-Board meetings begin at 5:30pm at the district's Administrative Service Center (13501 NE 28th Street).
+Board meetings begin at 5:30pm at the district's Administrative Service Center ( 13413 NE LeRoy Hagen Memorial Drive).
 All meetings are open to the public (with the exception of executive sessions).
-At each regular meeting, the public can participate in one of two ways:
+At each regular or special meeting, the public can participate in one of two ways:

 The board asks for citizen comments to permit audience members to raise district issues not listed on the agenda.
 However, board members will only be able to listen and/or ask clarifying questions.
 They will not respond or take action on items not on the published agenda.
 Or, at regular or special meetings, you can speak regarding any information or action item on the agenda, at the time that item is discussed.

 You can email the Board of Directors at firstname.lastname@example.org or contact individual board members using the phone numbers listed below.

 Any citizen wishing to address the Board about an item not on that meeting’s agenda may do so during the designated time on the agenda for Citizens’ Comments, as long as the comments are not personnel-related or about an individual employee or student and are not legal in nature.
 Each speaker will be allowed three (3) minutes to address the Board.

 Board Statement In Support of Our Asian Community